 Dry Bottom Shoofly Pie Recipe From Amish Community Cookbook: Simply Delicious Recipes from Amish and Mennonite Homes

 The product(s) featured in this post was provided free of cost to me.
 Please note that, as always, any personal opinions reflected in this post are my own and have not been influenced by the sponsor in any way.
-Some of the posts on this site, such as this one, contain an affiliate link.
-This means I MAY get paid a VERY SMALL commission if you purchase the product or service.

 - Authored by Carole Roth Giagnocavo and the Mennonite Central Committee

 - Photos from bloggers Joel Kratzer and Kaleb Wyse

 - Publisher: Fox Chapel Publishing; Spi edition (January 9, 2017)

 - ISBN-10: 1565238788

 - ISBN-13: 978-1565238787